Belonging, Movement and Meaningful Change: How Greenside Primary Transformed Wellbeing Through RISE Up and CAS

 Creating Active Schools: Shaping a Culture of Movement

-The Creating Active Schools (CAS) framework is a whole-school approach designed to weave movement into the fabric of the school day, from lessons and playtimes to leadership and culture.
+The Creating active schools programme utilises the whole school approach framework to support schools to create happy and healthy environments through physical activity.
+It is designed to weave movement into the fabric of the school day, from lessons and playtimes to leadership and culture.
 GM Moving supported Greenside Primary to implement the CAS programme in their school.

 Alongside RISE Up, the CAS framework has helped reshape the school’s culture so movement becomes a natural part of school life.
 They shifted staff approaches, trained lunchtime supervisors to play with children, and increased active travel—leading to a 30% reduction in car journeys to the school gates.